Zeden19/smash-mapping-2.0/ideas.md

 • Different map options
-Look into post request for updateMap (reload might not be needed) Change inputs/filters to custom inputs cause rn default html ones aren't that good (searching)
+Look into post request for updateMap (reload might not be needed) Change inputs/filters to custom inputs cause rn default html ones aren't that good (searching) City Search with a radius selector (this might use up a lot of tokens so consider a "city database") use some other way persist variables after component gets deleted Animations when elements move up and down
+Find current location and set it to the default when user visits page

 # PRIOIRTY
-use some other way persist variables after component gets deleted Animations when elements move up and down
+Fix search players being bad
-City Search with a radius selector (this might use up a lot of tokens so consider a "city database") bookmark reminder (make this a overlay)
+bookmark reminder (make this a overlay)
-Find current location and set it to the default when user visits page
+Make video

 NOTE FOR GAMERTAG QUERIES: use the smashdata.gg database, it has the tag with the id and thats all i need.